 Mysterious Hornet Spook Light In Missouri

-Legend tells the first time the Hornet Spook Light was first sighted was as far back as the 1830s.
-The enigmatic light is shrouded in myths and mystery, but many think there is a natural explanation behind this curious light phenomena.
+Legend tells that the Hornet Spook Light was first sighted in the 1830s.
+The enigmatic light is shrouded in myths and mystery, but many think there is a natural explanation behind this curious light phenomenon.

 Image of the Hornet Spook Light taken by photographers in the early 1900s.
 Credit: Public Domain